Pricing

 CHAPTER 3

 Second port we're going to use is a proximal anterolateral portal as opposed to just anterolateral portal.
-Remember, all the proximal ones are safer than the distal.
+Remember, all the proximal ones are safer than the distal ones.

 CHAPTER 4

 Going into the joint, the most crucial part is sufficient insufflation.
-The elbow's going to hold anywhere between 20 and 30 cc's of water.
-If you inject 5 cc's, it's not going to help you.
+The elbow's going to hold anywhere between 20 and 30 cc of water.
+If you inject 5 cc, it's not going to help you.
 It's not going to get your anywhere.
 You can do a soft-spot portal.
 You can go straight through the tendon if you want to go into the fossa because you're not sure.
-If you did soft-spot - especially in pediatric cases or in trauma - going in, you should feel some bone, you should feel the water flowing quite gently, and then you should look for and extension of the hand and a horseshoe in the back of the elbow.
-You can see quite nicely how it flows out in the back - can even redirect your needle.
+If you did soft-spot - especially in pediatric cases or in trauma.
+Going in, you should feel some bone, you should feel the water flowing quite gently, and then you should look for and extension of the hand and a horseshoe in the back of the elbow.
+You can see quite nicely how it blows out in the back - can even redirect your needle.

 CHAPTER 5

 You can see quite nicely the humerus is on top, ulnar at the bottom, and you will see that right underneath that soft tissue right there is your ulnar nerve - somewhere in here.
-In some publications, people have spoken about taking away the synovial and just, you know, looking at the nerve to make sure it's right where it's supposed to be.
+In some publications, people have spoken about taking away the synovium and just, you know, looking at the nerve to make sure it's right where it's supposed to be.
 I would not recommend doing that.
 Coming back again into the posterolateral compartment without disengaging our camera too much, you can follow the joint into - down lateral.
-Even if we were doing lateral, using a little extension of the arm into what is called the tri-state area.
+Even farther down lateral, using a little extension of the arm into what is called the tristate area.

 CHAPTER 6